sandy502/sandy502/README.md

 - Talk to me about:

-- Data Science and Machine Learning algorithms, Statistics, Data Analysis with Python.

-- Front-end development using HTML, Javascript, CSS, Bootstrap, React JS, UI-UX Designing.
+- Front-end development using HTML, Javascript, CSS, Bootstrap, UI-UX Designing.

 - Making for Relational Database Management Systems.